Suppression of mid-circuit measurement crosstalk errors with micromotion: Crosstalk characterization

 \subsection{MCMR benchmarking}

-Our second method is a variant of randomized benchmarking used to identify measurement and/or reset-induced crosstalk errors using fewer model assumptions.
+Our second method is a variant of RB used to identify measurement and/or reset-induced crosstalk errors using fewer model assumptions.
 In this technique, we divide the available ions that contain qubits into focus qubits, which receive measurements and/or resets, and probe qubits, which suffer from measurement crosstalk.
 We apply standard single-qubit RB sequences to probe qubits interleaved with measurement and/or reset on focus qubits as illustrated in Fig.~\ref{fig:methods}b.
-The procedure then characterizes the crosstalk errors on probe qubits and mid-circuit state preparation and measurement (SPAM) errors on focus qubits.
+The procedure then characterizes the crosstalk errors on probe qubits and mid-circuit SPAM errors on focus qubits.
 For these experiments we use a displacement of $r=2.3$ $\mu$m for all unmeasured ions, corresponding to the first zero of the $J_0$ function in Eq.~\ref{eq:scat}.
+We used the configuration in Fig.~\ref{Trap}a where ions one and three are probe ions and the configuration in Fig.~\ref{Trap}b where ion one is the only probe ion.

 We first briefly describe standard RB, but further details can be found in Refs.~\cite{Magesan11, Baldwin19}.
 The standard RB procedure is to prepare an initial state (the dark state in this case), apply a sequence of random gates selected from a group (the Clifford group in this case), apply a final gate equivalent to the inversion of all previous gates and a random Pauli gate, and finally measure the overlap between the resulting state and the ideal final state defined by the random Pauli.
 We refer to this measured overlap as the survival probability $p$.
-Gate errors cause the survival probability to decay exponentially proportional to the length of sequence applied.
+Gate errors cause the survival probability to decrease from one scaling with the length of sequence and magnitude of errors.
 The standard RB analysis procedure is to measure the survival probability for several different, randomly generated circuits of various lengths $\ell$.
-Based on properties of the Clifford group and assumptions about the errors in each gate, the average survival probability decays exponentially with rate $r$, which is proportional to the average fidelity of the gates~\cite{Magesan11, Wallman18}.
-The measured survival probability is then fit to an exponential decay $p(\ell) = A r^{\ell} + 1/2$ to extract the average fidelity.
+Based on properties of the Clifford group and assumptions about the uniformity of errors for each gate, the average survival probability at a given length $\overline{p}(\ell)$ decays exponentially with rate $r$, which is proportional to the average fidelity of the gates~\cite{Magesan11, Wallman18}.
+The measured average survival probability is then fit to an exponential decay $\overline{p}(\ell) = A r^{\ell} + 1/2$ to extract the average fidelity.

 We make use of two extensions to standard RB: leakage RB~\cite{Wood18} and interleaved RB~\cite{Magesan12}.
 Leakage RB is used when ``leakage errors'' connect the computational space to an extra subspace.
 Measurement and reset crosstalk are both examples of leakage errors.
 Leakage RB returns the rate that errors force population to leave (leakage $L$) or return (seepage $S$) to the computational subspace, defined as